 While someone who wants their breakfast oatmeal served hotter can just say so, someone with dementia might be able to just make anxious sounds, pace, or even throw the oatmeal on the floor.

-Dementia patients may also raise their voice, swing their arms, push, shove, or yank at things or people to convey their irritation.
+Dementia patients may also raise their voices, swing their arms, push, shove, or yank at things or people to convey their irritation.